“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 - Peanut Butter: Any brand of regular store bought peanut butter will work.
 I have not tested this with natural peanut butter.

-- Chocolate Chips: I like to use Ghiradelli 60% chocolate, but any chocolate chips you have on hand will work.
-If you want to make sure these are totally dairy free cookie bars, be sure to choose a dairy free chocolate chip
+- Chocolate Chips: Any chocolate chips you have on hand will work.
+If you want to make sure these are totally dairy free cookie bars, be sure to choose a dairy free chocolate chip.

 You won’t believe me when I tell you how easy these are.
 First, preheat your oven to 350 degrees and line a baking sheet with parchment paper.